symfony/symfony-docs/quick_tour/flex_recipes.rst

 This makes Symfony different from any other PHP framework!
 Instead of starting with a *bulky* app with *every* possible feature you might ever need, a Symfony app is small, simple and *fast*.
-And you're in total control of what you add.
+And you are in total control of what you add.

 Flex Recipes and Aliases
 ------------------------